Kitakyushu General Tourist Information Center

 <Our project members>

-[Developer] Satoru Soeda
+[Development] Satoru Soeda

-[Sales/Project Management] Satoru Soeda
+[Sales & Project Management] Satoru Soeda

 [Planning, design, layout] Chieri Nishimura